thephpleague/csv/docs/9.0/reader/record-mapping.md

 ```

 The `Denormalizer` will automatically call the closure for any `App\Domain\Money\Naira` conversion.
 You can
-also use the `Cell` attribute to further control the conversion
+also use the `MapCell` attribute to further control the conversion

 To do so specify your casting with the attribute: